Virtual Reality Ulm Experience

 Atomic Design also applies to 3D

 The secret to developing a performant application lies within modularity.
 During concept development, we defined a typology of buildings based on the most significant styles and architecture of that time.
 From this, our 3D-design team developed a house kit consisting of 45 models.
-The historic city has been modeled across an area 1,5 km2 based on an original city map from 1890 provided by Ulm’s city archive.
+The historic city has been modeled across an area of 1,5 km2 based on an original city map from 1890 provided by Ulm’s city archive.
 Around 2.000 historically correct houses have been placed by hand – one at a time.

 Game Level Complexity

 During prototyping, we started with a Vertical Slice.
-This is a standardized approach commonly used in Game Design, at which only a few select 3D elements are completely produced and integrated.
+This is a standardized approach commonly used in Game Design, at which only a few selected 3D elements are completely produced and integrated.
 This way, we were able to gain insights into the interplay of the achievable level of visual detail and the performance early in the process.
 We learned that the maximum number of polygons our 3D-team had at their disposal for recreating Ulm was eight million.
 Ultimately, the simplest house was composed of 160 and the most complex building out of 4.500 polygons.

 Highlight par excellence: The Ulm Minster with 136.000 polygons.
 The biggest challenge was mainly the extensive reduction of performance-details as well as the three-dimensional modeling of a gothic, ornately decorated building.
 The main task during optimization is reduction in areas that the user does not visually notice.
 This requires a lot of effort as well as experienced 3D artists and interactive developers.
 In the end, Ulm’s head-architect had no complaints.